 Mowing is a fact of life when you own a home, but not everyone has a big lawn or storage space for a mower.
 For those times when owning a mower might not make sense, can you rent a lawnmower?

-It is possible to rent a riding mower and renting is sometimes the better idea for people who either do not have a lot of money to spend at once or who do not have the storage space for a mower.
+It is possible to rent a riding mower, and renting is sometimes the better idea for people who do not have much money to spend at once or do not have the storage space for a mower.

 Keep reading to learn everything you need to know about renting a lawnmower, including how much you can expect it to cost and the best places to find a mower rental.

 Renting is the act of paying someone to borrow something that they own.
 Two parties will enter into a rental agreement, which typically outlines how the item will be used and for how long you may use the item.
 Many agencies will ask the renter for collateral, which is often paid in the form of a cash deposit, and this deposit is returned to the renter once the item is returned to the owner.

 The exact details of a rental agreement may vary and must be agreed upon by both parties.
 There are many things that can be rented, including homes, cars, and even lawnmowers.

 There are many benefits to renting, and people will often choose to rent a mower if they cannot afford to buy one new or if they do not have a place to store the mower on their property.